 We live in a world where everything is documented.
-Go to a sporting event, not only can you watch it back in hi-def from the BBC or other news/sports channel, you can watch the same event (or plenty of snippets) from 1000s of other viewpoints on YouTube from the budding spectators.
+If you go to a sporting event, not only can you watch it back in hi-definition from the BBC or other news/sports channels, but you can watch the same event (or plenty of snippets) from 1000s of other viewpoints on YouTube from the budding spectators.
 No one wants to miss an opportunity to show their friends a tiny screen video of their favourite sports person whizzing past at 50 mph.

 Then step forward and let’s bring the new generation of point of view photography and videos.
-It is now common practice for a race brief for the marshalls to request ‘no selfies’ while riding.
-But for video enthusiasts bike and head mounted cameras bring the ‘action’ in full hi-def to our excited audience to view once we get home.
+It is now common practice in a race brief for the marshalls to request ‘no selfies’ while riding.
+But for video enthusiasts, bike and head mounted cameras bring the ‘action’ in full HD to our excited audience to view once we get home.
 There are lots of motivational ideas behind wanting to film your riding but the Virb gives you even more excuses to get one.

-So you need to connect your phone to the Virb.
-THe Virb actually makes its own WiFI network and you connect to this network.
-Pretty nifty.
-First message (of course) update the software on the camera. (hop to the software step, download, install, etc then come back).
+You need to connect your phone to the Virb.
+The Virb actually makes its own WiFI network and you connect to this network.
+First message (of course) update the software on the camera.
 It was actually Garmin Connect that updated the software but only once a micro-sd card was installed.

 On the app, don’t forget to go into settings and de-Americanise your units.
 Remember, metric units sound better for speed!
 Eject your Garmin Virb, then let’s get back to the app.
-Power up the VIrb have your phone in hand… software updating… almost time to play!
-Switch mobile phone back to the wireless network created by the Virb (no doubt it will have switched back to you office router).
-Bingo..
-My phone is now displaying the view from the Virb.
-A nice wide angle view with the fisheye effect.
+The camera provides a nice wide angle view with the fisheye effect.
 In settings you can change the field of view between Wide, Zoom 1, 2 and ultra Zoom.
-In video mode you can also flick between 1090p (your standard Hi Def) and a bunch of other modes including Time Lapse, I am sure useful for the long rides TBC.
-Now what’s happened?
-Arrr, the cheeky camera has gone to sleep while I read through the settings in the app.
-It’s at this point I realise, OK I have a video camera in the office.
-Now what can I do that is a bit more exciting with it?
-Tip… Once WiFi is on all the settings as outlined in the Quick Start guide can only be changed via the app on your phone.
+In video mode you can also flick between 1090p (your standard HD) and a bunch of other modes including Time Lapse, I am sure useful for the long rides TBC.

 Download from garmin.com/virbedit for Mac or PC.
 So for our testing we will use the Garmin edit software and not Adobe Premier so we can compare this also.